 Palazzo delle Api

-Palazzo delle Api is a sculpture, a monument as well as an architecture for incects.
+Palazzo delle Api is an autonomous object on the crossroads of art, architecture and ecology.
+It can be seen as a public sculpture, a monument, as well as an architectural solution for insects.